Crop (anatomy)

 Two white-bellied parrots with bulging crops after feeding.

-As a graylag goose eats grass, the full crop is clearly visible.
+As a greylag goose eats grass, the full crop is clearly visible.

 One greater flamingo-chick in Zoo Basel is fed on crop milk.

 The crop (serial 4) of a pigeon (Columba livia) is prominently seen at the beginning of the alimentary canal.

 The crop (also the croup, the craw, the ingluvies, and the sublingual pouch) is a thin-walled, expanded portion of the alimentary tract, which is used for the storage of food before digestion.
 The crop is an anatomical structure in vertebrate animals, such as birds, and invertebrate animals, such as gastropods (snails and slugs), earthworms, leeches, and insects.

 Insects

 Cropping is used by bees to temporarily store nectar of flowers.
 When bees "suck" nectar, it is stored in their crops.

 Other Hymenoptera also use crops to store liquid food.
 The crop in eusocial insects, such as ants, has specialized to be distensible, and this specialization enables important communication between colonial insects through trophallaxis.

 The crop can be found in the foregut of insects.